 Let's start by breaking down some of the basic elements:

-- The purpose of sanding is to remove imperfections and machine marks which affect your finish.
+The purpose of sanding is to remove imperfections and machine marks which affect your finish.

 You should always sand with the grain and not against it.

 Use a non-flexible sanding block to ensure a level surface.
 (Keep the sanding block level).

 On contours use a flexible sanding block

 Use at least 3 grades of sandpaper prior to painting (rough, medium and fine).

 When sanding curved edges, only sand in one direction.

-The Work AreaWe have spoken about your work area here so we won't go into much detail in this article, suffice to say you want a clear area and your guitar should be protected by either cardboard beneath or ideally carpet.
-Just be careful if using carpet that anything that could scratch your guitar e.g. grit, screws, shards of metal are removed to ensure you don't get any scratches.
+We have spoken about your work area in our Guitar Finishing Safety article so we won't go into much detail in this article, suffice to say you want a clear area and your guitar should be protected by either cardboard beneath or ideally carpet.
+Just be careful if using a carpet that anything that could scratch your guitar e.g. grit, screws, shards of metal are removed to ensure you don't get any scratches.

 When it comes to sandpaper the lower the number the heavier the grit.
 In most cases start with 120 grit course sandpaper.
 The main purpose of this heavier grit is to remove scratches, bumps, and dents.
 This isn't going to provide you a detailed finish but will set you on the right path to achieve this with your finer grit sandpaper.

 Once satisfied you have removed any blemishes change over to 220 grit sandpaper which is mainly about removing the minor scratch marks from the 120 grit.
 (This is actually an important part of the process to consider, with each finer grain sandpaper you are essentially removing the scratches from the previous sandpaper.
 This is a natural process and once the guitar is finished will continue with much finer sandpaper, finishing in some cases with steel wool followed by buffing and polishing to remove the minor scratches from the finer grain paper).

 Following on from the 220 grit sandpaper you should move on to 320 grit which is going to really start smoothing out your guitar body.
 Once you have finished with the 320 grit it's a good idea to dampen the timber a little with a rag.
 Doing this will lift any loose grains and allow you to sand flat.

 You should ALWAYS use a sanding block on the flat surfaces of your guitar.
 Don't use a rubber block or something flexible, as all that will happen is the block will expand and allow for bumps on your timber and simply smooth them out rather than remove them.